Photo: Piping Plover (USFWS)

-On May 15, we celebrated Endangered Species Day to recognize thousands of different species across the globe that are in need of our help.
+On Endangered Species Day, we recognize thousands of different species across the globe that are in need of our help.
 In the United States, the U.S. Fish and Wildlife Service has listed several of these species as federally threatened or endangered.
 Their habitats are being destroyed and encroached upon, and the devastating effects of climate change are causing populations to dwindle.

 SCA members are heavily involved in wildlife conservation efforts through data monitoring, helping to restore natural habitats, and educating others about the importance of a balanced ecosystem.
 We’ve rounded up a few of these threatened and endangered species and why it’s critical to protect them – for the planet and us!